Logahoric Higgs Torsors for a Complex Reductive Group: Introduction

-Thirdly, as has already been pointed out in \cite[\S 6]{Bo}, the Dolbeault moduli space of semistable tame parahoric Higgs torsors for general complex reductive groups is expected to provide the correct setup in order to establish a bijective correspondence extending the correspondence of C. Simpson \cite{Simp}, and the existence of this moduli space is given in this paper.
+Secondly, as has already been pointed out in \cite[\S 6]{Bo}, the Dolbeault moduli space of semistable logahoric Higgs torsors for general complex reductive groups is expected to provide the correct setup in order to establish a bijective correspondence extending the correspondence of Simpson \cite{Simp}, and the existence of this moduli space is given in this paper.
 Furthermore, in \cite[\S 6]{Bo} the author includes a table describing the correspondence of the parameters involved in the correspondence, namely the parahoric weights and the eigenvalues of the Higgs field on the one hand, and the weights and monodromy of a logarithmic connection on the other hand.
-The Riemann-Hilbert correspondence for tame parahoric connections established in \cite{Bo}, also called in that article \emph{``logahoric''} connections, provides the description of the corresponding Betti data as the $G$-version of the ``\emph{$\mathbb{R}$-filtered local systems}'' in C. Simpson's work for the $\text{GL}(n, \mathbb{C})$-case \cite{Simp}; we refer the reader to \cite[Remark 2]{Bo} for this description, as well as to \cite[\S 6]{BGM} when referring to the parabolic situation.
-Therefore, we believe that the moduli space of semistable parahoric Higgs torsors constructed here is the correct choice in order to establish the \emph{tame parahoric nonabelian Hodge correspondence} for general complex reductive groups.
-The construction of the moduli space of tame logahoric $(D_X,\mathcal{G}_{\boldsymbol\theta})$-modules is obtained analogously to the construction on the Higgs side outlined above (Remark \ref{moduli of local system}).
+The Riemann--Hilbert correspondence for logahoric connections established in \cite{Bo} provides the description of the corresponding Betti data as the $G$-version of the ``\emph{$\mathbb{R}$-filtered local systems}'' in Simpson's work for the $\text{GL}_n(\mathbb{C})$-case \cite{Simp}; we refer the reader to \cite[Remark 2]{Bo} for this description, as well as to \cite[\S 6]{BGM} when referring to the parabolic situation.
+Therefore, we believe that the moduli space of semistable logahoric Higgs torsors constructed here is the correct choice in order to establish the \emph{tame parahoric nonabelian Hodge correspondence} for general complex reductive groups.